kripesh101/injected/README.md

 4. Rotations have no additional impact on the rendering of decorations.
 Feel free do any rotations with non-collidable decorations!

+### Consumeable Hearts

+Press `H` while in input mode to Consumeable Hearts editing. `Left-click` to place the heart, and `Right-click` to delete a heart.

+A heart will heal the player 1 health when the player touches it.

+Make sure to place the heart in places that the player can navigate to!
+The heart's bounding box is `15 x 13`.

 ### Player Spawn Position

 The player spawn position is represented by a special texture in the editor: